UBC-CS/cpsc330-2021W2/docs/course_info.md

 ## Midterm

-The midterm exam will take place on **October 28, 2021** during class time.
-The exam is open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.
+The midterm exam will take place on **February 17, 2021** during class time.
 The exam will be on Canvas and you will have 75 minutes to complete it.

 **Missed midterm exam**.
 There is no makeup midterm exam.
 If you miss the midterm exam, or anticipate missing the midterm exam, please see the Academic concessions section above.
 In most cases, if you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.

 ## Final exam

-The final exam will be held during the exam period.
-The exam is likely to be open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.
+The final exam will be held during the exam period (TBD).

 ## Code of conduct

-- If you plan to engage in non-course-related activity in lecture (Facebook, YouTube, chatting with friends, etc), please sit in the last two rows of the room to avoid distracting your classmates.
+- If you plan to engage in non-course-related activity in lecture (Facebook, YouTube, chatting with friends, etc), please sit in the last row of the room to avoid distracting your classmates.
 - Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
 - Do not photograph or record lectures (audio or video) without permission.
 - If you commit to working with a partner on an assignment, do your fair share of the work.